Daniel Goleman on What it Takes to Reach Genius Level Excellence

 In the rest of Focus, Goleman explores and explains how concepts like attention-chunking, emotional empathy, and system blindness influence the pursuit of excellence.

-You can also subscribe to Postanly Weekly (my free weekly digest of the best productivity, behaviour change, and neuroscience posts).
+You can also subscribe to Postanly Weekly (my free weekly digest of the best posts about behaviour change that affect health, wealth, and productivity).
 Subscribe and get a free copy of my new book, “The Power of One Percent Better: Small Gains, Maximum Results”.
-Join over 42,000 people on a mission to build a better life.
+Join over 45,000 people on a mission to build a better life.